White Pine Trees for Sale in Michigan – Local Growers & Prices

 Privacy lovers love white pines sold in Michigan for their rapid growth in height.
 Just know that they will eventually need more than 50 feet of vertical space.
 Norway spruce is better suited for windbreaks while maintaining dense foliage on the ground.

-Care is different, too.
-White pines shed their old needles annually — don’t panic when golden needles appear.
-Norway spruce requires little to no pruning but benefits from spring fertilization.
+Norway spruce typically requires little to no pruning in Michigan’s rural windbreak projects on moist loams, but can benefit from spring fertilization during the growth phase (10–40 years), though over-fertilization risks in sandy, low-nutrient contexts or mature stands may lead to weak branches.
 At Fenton Nursery in Michigan, experts recommend white pines for quick screens and spruce for long-term structure.

 If you’re torn, consider mixing the two.
 Many Michigan properties use white pine trees as a fast-growing backdrop.
 Blue spruce trees sold in Michigan are used as decorative accents.
 This combination provides immediate impact while creating variety.

-2024 Price List: Evergreen Trees in Michigan
+2026 Price List: Evergreen Trees in Michigan

 Current Prices for Popular Varieties